alexanderman/noosa/README.md

  - cd process-engine && npm install

 ### Run project
-to run the API and play with it in Postman
+to run the API and play with it in Postman (you can copy request body from api documentation)
  - cd noosa
  - npm start